NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Board: According to the State standard and program of higher education, a higher education institution's governing body consists of a rector and a Scientific Council.
-Self-governing bodies such as students, board of trustees can be established but are not mandatory.
+Board: According to the state standards of higher education, a higher education institution's governing body consists of a director and a governing council.
+Self-governing bodies such as students and board of trustees may be established, but are not mandatory.

 Reporting requirements: No information was found.